 Networking opportunities are broad and continually changing, from small events to industry-wide conferences.
 They are an inexpensive way to promote your business, grow your client base, and meet investors.

-The hardest part about networking is getting started - once you begin, you’ll start seeing the same people at events and you’ll receive invitations to more events from people you meet.
-Before long, your network will be growing exponentially and you’ll have a group of people who can help you reach your goals.
+The hardest part about networking is getting started but once you begin you’ll start seeing the same people at events and you’ll receive invitations to more events.
+Before long, your network will be quickly growing and you’ll have a group of people who can help you reach your goals.

 Here are some of the most popular networking opportunities available to you.

-Conferences are the networking highlight of many people's calendars.
-You get to meet hundreds of likeminded people who are all looking to expand their networks.
-They can be quite intimidating when you first start attending – a great way to overcome this is to speak at the event.
-There will be surge of people introducing themselves to you after the event.
+During conferences you get to meet hundreds of likeminded people who are all looking to expand their networks.
+This can be quite intimidating when you first start attending – a way to overcome this is to speak at the event.
+There will be surge of people introducing themselves to you afterwards.